23Ruchil/Blog/_posts/2021-01-09-So-You-Want -To-Form-New-Habits?.markdown

 **Other Hacks** :

 **Batching** : Club similar habits together to get things done.
-One example could be listening to podcasts while going for a walk.
+One example could be listening to podcast while going for a walk.

 **Embracing Boredom** : It takes a long time to successfully build and sustain new habits, so embrace boredom.